 ALEKS CHEMISTRY will have you complete a brief tutorial before your Initial Assessment begins so you are familiar with how the system works.
 ALEKS CHEMISTRY provides online access to a calculator, the Periodic Table, and useful data such as fundamental constants (e.g., Avogadro’s number).

 ALEKS CHEMISTRY first assesses (Initial Knowledge Check) exactly what you know and need to learn in general chemistry and its prerequisites from high school, and it reports the results of this assessment in the ALEKS CHEMISTRY Pie Chart.

 Never click the “I don’t know” button during Initial Knowledge Check unless you really have no idea of how to do the problem.
 Otherwise, ALEKS CHEMISTRY assumes you don’t know many things you may actually know; Start My Path would then begin at a very basic level and make you “learn” many topics that you have already mastered.

 The Initial Knowledge Check consists of approximately 30 questions and should take no longer than 60 to 90 minutes.

-Once ALEKS CHEM determines your level of knowledge, it will present you with only those topics meeting the following criteria: (a) you don’t already know how to do an item or (b) you are ready to learn a topic based on what you know already.
+Once ALEKS CHEMISTRY determines your level of knowledge, it will present you with only those topics meeting the following criteria: (a) you don’t already know how to do an item or (b) you are ready to learn a topic based on what you know already.
 This is accomplished in the Learning Mode “Start My Path”.